rafaelromao/keyboards/docs/navigation.md

 - The right side of this layer gives access to media keys and a shortcut to toggle the Navigation layer on.

 ### Window Swapper
 - Window Swapper is a macro that performs Alt-Tab on Windows/Linux and Cmd+Tab on MacOS, holding the modifier between keypresses.
-It is available in both Navigation and Media layer.
+It is available in the Navigation layer.
 - Source Code: [window_swapper.c](../src/qmk/users/rafaelromao/features/window_swapper.c)

 ### Navigation Layer Toggle